 Basic Fiberglass Home Air Filters

 The flat, fiberglass air filters are the most basic type of home air filter.
-These filters do not generally better your home’s air quality; instead, they were created to protect the heating and cooling equipment from having larger contaminants infiltrate the system and ruin the parts.
-As a result, they aren’t successful at removing indoor air pollutants, but you can purchase them for about $1 each.
+These filters do not generally enhance your home’s air quality; instead, they were intended to protect the heating and cooling equipment from having larger contaminants get into the system and damage the parts.
+As a result, they can only remove less than 10% of your indoor air pollutants, but only cost around $1 each.

-If you aren’t sure which air filter is best for your home, give A-PLUS Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.
+If you need help deciding which air filter is the best fit for you home, give A-Plus a call today and we will walk you through your options to make the best decision for your family’s breathing air.